-Goal PPS-1: Provide an accessible, diverse connected network of parks, open spaces, and recreation facilities to serve the entire San Marcos community every five years.
+Goal PPS-1: Provide an accessible, diverse connected network of parks, open spaces, and recreation facilities to serve the entire San Marcos community

-PPS-1.1 Create a Greenways Master Plan to improve pedestrian and bicycle access and connections between parks, open spaces and recreation facilities.
-PPS-1.2 Implement a signage, wayfinding and interpretation system to improve access to and information about parks, recreation facilities, and open spaces.
-PPS-1.3 Enhance online information to include transparency about parks and recreation facilities, programs, and bond spending.
-PPS-1.4 Promote the design and programming of facilities and parks that provide multi-generational amenities, adequate shade and heat relief features, and access to water.
-PPS-1.5 Ensure access to parks for residents across the city, particularly east of IH-35 or where park access is currently limited.
-PPS-1.6 Ensure programs and facilities remain affordable to all residents.
-PPS-1.7 Conduct regular outreach on community priorities and update the Parks Master Plan Action Plan accordingly.
-PPS-1.8 Create a community-driven rubric for new connections and existing maintenance of sidewalks and ensure the Sidewalk Plan is reviewed by City Council and the community
+- PPS-1.1 Create a Greenways Master Plan to improve pedestrian and bicycle access and connections between parks, open spaces and recreation facilities and to encourage active transportation. - PPS-1.2 Implement a signage, wayfinding and interpretation system to improve access to and information about parks, recreation facilities, and open spaces. - PPS-1.3 Enhance online information to include transparency about parks and recreation facilities, programs, and bond spending. - PPS-1.4 Promote the design and programming of facilities and parks that provide multi-generational amenities, adequate shade and heat relief features, and access to water. - PPS-1.5 Ensure equitable access of parks for residents across the city, particularly east of IH-35 or where park access is currently limited. - PPS-1.6 Ensure programs and facilities remain affordable to all residents. - PPS-1.7 Conduct regular outreach on community priorities and update the Parks Master Plan Action Plan accordingly. - PPS-1.8 Create a community-driven rubric for new connections and existing maintenance of sidewalks and ensure the Sidewalk Plan is reviewed by City Council and the community every five years.